-Or a picture is worth a 100 words…new self-defense 9mm ammo opens up to create some nasty possible wound channels to stop attackers in their tracks.
+A picture is worth a 1,000 words…new self-defense 9mm ammo opens up to create some nasty possible wound channels to stop attackers in their tracks.

 Furthermore, the 9mm is more practical for the average shooter looking to spend time on the range.

-However, there is always something to be said for having really big bullets ready to deal with really big problems.
+However, there’s always something to be said for having really big bullets ready to deal with really big problems.